-The DVD movie disc structure for a single-layer disc is shown in the image below.
+The DVD movie disc structure is explained in detail on this page.

-One final point is that DVD movie discs and other read-only DVD discs can have one, two, or four information or data layers as shown below.
+DVD movie discs and other read-only DVD discs can have one, two, or four information or data layers.
 The four possible structures are: single-layer single-sided disc, single-layer double-sided disc, dual-layer single-sided disc, and dual-layer double-sided disc.
-Note that double sided discs only have labeling on the inner hub because the laser has to read both sides of the disc and cannot do so if the label is on the disc surface.
+Note that double-sided discs only have labeling on the inner hub because the laser has to read both sides of the disc and cannot do so if the label is on the disc surface.
 To read the other side of a double-sided disc, it has to be flipped over.
 The advantage of a dual-layer one-sided disc is that the second data layer is accessible without having to stop play and flip over the DVD.
 Read-only dual-layer discs often appear silver from the non-label side of the disc like other typical DVD read-only discs, but sometimes may also appear gold or light gold in color.
 This is due to the type of metal layer that is used in the disc structure.

 Below is a cross-section diagram of a single-layer but double-sided DVD read-only disc.
 Once again, as with the single-layer disc, the metal and data layers are sandwiched in the middle of the disc structure, but one exists on either side of the adhesive layer.
 There is no labeling on the surface of the disc.